Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please, no skateboards, hoverboards, scooters, shoes with wheels or other items with wheels (other than wheelchairs, strollers and wagons).

-The exhibits are all indoors and all on one level.
+Our exhibits are all indoors and all on one level.
 However, there are various activities and outdoor areas at the aquarium.
+Our playground is located on our back lawn and accommodates children younger and older kids alike.